 Source from the Minh Mang Tomb

-“This is the burial place as well as the place of worship dedicated to Emperor Minh Mang the 2nd monarch of the Nguyen Dynasty who reigned for 21 years from 1820 – 1841.
-The tomb was built from 1840 to 1843 on Mount Cam Ke (Mount Hieu) about 10 km from the Imperial Citadel in Hue City.
-It is located on an area of nearly 15 hectares.
+“This is the burial place and the place of worship dedicated to Emperor Minh Mang the 2nd monarch of the Nguyen Dynasty who reigned for 21 years from 1820 – 1841.
+The tomb was built from 1840 to 1843 on Mount Cam Ke (Mount Hieu), about 10 km from the Imperial Citadel in Hue City.
+It is located in an area of nearly 15 hectares.
 The Minh Mang tomb faces South and is surrounded by a 2000m long wall.
-The tomb contains about 40 constructions which are arranged on the main axis in the middle and along both sides of Tring Minh Lake.
+The tomb contains about 40 constructions arranged on the main axis in the middle and along both sides of Tring Minh Lake.
 It is regarded as a masterpiece of Vietnamese Royal Architecture.

 The Minh Pavilion is a typical wooden 2-storey construction of the Nguyen Dynasty.
 It lies on Tam Tai Mountain.
 Minh Lau means the pavilion of light, the significance of which is to praise Minh Mang’s Emperor’s talent and contribution.
-The Pavilion symbolises the Emperor’s provisional step-over before his arrival at the final resting place.
+The Pavilion symbolises the Emperor’s provisional step-over before he arrives at the final resting place.
 It was built in 1841.”

 Khai Dinh Tomb